What will this training course be like?

 - You have ever needed help to be heard, included and respected when adults (other than your family) were making decisions about you; and

 - You have access to a computer, Tablet or smartphone and can join us individually using Zoom.

 We can also run the course for those aged 18-25.
 Please contact Millie to find out more: email@example.com

 The next training course is on Monday 31st July 2023, 2-4pm.

 What children and young people said about this course

 Why is it called the John Kemmis children’s rights training course?

 John Kemmis worked with and for children and young people for over 50 years.
 He was deeply committed to children’s rights and wanted every child to be respected, listened to and safe.
-He had very difficult experiences while at boarding school as a child, and this made him stand up for children throughout his adult life.
+He had very difficult experiences while at boarding school as a child.
+This made him stand up for children throughout his adult life.
 Very sadly, John died from cancer in 2018.
-His grown-up sons, Oliver and Luke, are raising money for our charity so we can run this course and do lots of other great things to protect children’s rights.
-We think John was a real children’s rights champion and we want to follow his example and inspire others.
+His grown-up sons, Oliver and Luke, raised money for our charity so we can run this course and do lots of other great things to protect children’s rights.
+John was a brilliant children’s rights champion and we want to follow his example and inspire others.
 We hope you will join us!